The commodities market plays a vital role in the global economy, providing a platform

 Traders use price volatility to profit from short-term market movements.

-Example: Buying crude oil futures during a supply disruption.
+Example: Buying crude oil futures during a supply

 3. Arbitrage